cwchentw/lightweight-cms/content/howto/how-to-deploy-mdcms-to-digitalocean-app-platform.md

 Here we chose *Basic* because we just wanted to try out the platform.

-It will take a while to build and deploy your mdcms site:
+It will take a while to build and deploy your Lightweight CMS site:

 <p><img src="/img/howto/digitalocean-app-platform-deployed-successfully.png" alt="Deploy your app successfully on DigitalOcean App Platform" class="img-fluid" /></p>

 ## Subsequent Deployments

-Once your mdcms site is set, you don't bother to maintain a web server, which is the reason some programmers choose a PaaS over a VPS.
+Once your Lightweight site is set, you don't bother to maintain a web server, which is the reason some programmers choose a PaaS over a VPS.
 Update your site by committing your changes or triggering a deployment manually.

 ## Set Custom Domain for Your Site

 Even if you are satisfied with your PaaS now, you should always set a custom domain.
-For any reason, you may need to migrate your mdcms site or other web projects to another host in the future.
+For any reason, you may need to migrate your Lightweight site or other web projects to another host in the future.
 Here we simulate to set a custom domain on the platform:

 <p><img src="/img/howto/digitalocean-app-platform-add-domain.png" alt="Set custom domain for your site on DigitalOcean App Platform" class="img-fluid" /></p>